ptaiga/organizer/next.md

  - [ ] Local time for users
  - [ ] Subprojects (or nesting), subtasks (or nesting)
  - [ ] Remember settings (cookie or local storage or db)
- - [ ] Email notification about today tasks

 **Other**